granateio/granate/README.md

   - todo.graphql
 ```

-A schmea is also required, you can provide multiple schemas in the `schemas`
+A schema is also required, you can provide multiple schemas in the `schemas`
 section of the config file.
 Here is a simple `todo.graphql` file
 ```graphql
 # A user in the system